 The weird thing I did with my cucumbers.

 The weirdest thing I did with cucumbers was to recycle my refrigerated pickled cucumbers into cucumber chips.

 The browned ones were fairly tasty, but overall I wasn’t pleased with my results.
 I think the reason was that my cukes were cut too thin, and they stuck to the pan.

-This list of weird and not-so-weird uses for cucumbers will definitely help you if you have too many.
+Weird and not-so-weird uses for cucumbers if you have too many.

 - Smoothies – Add a cucumber to your favorite green smoothie recipe.